Generating ideas by encouraging staff

 It’s in everybody’s interest to run interactive features that can feed off news items and which can cross-promote those items across all platforms.

 Similarly, the multimedia team will have a representative at the news meeting.
-They need to hear what stories are being produced and ensure that any audio and video, illustrating those stories, is made available online and on mobile.
+They need to hear what stories are being produced and ensure that any audio and video to be used to illustrate those stories is made available online and on mobile.

 Your audience will expect you to sift through the hundreds of news stories, pick the most important 10 to 20, and present them in a way that makes sense to their lives.
 Please refer to our training module about creating a journalism content value matrix.